ecomcoders/ecomcoders-loggly/README.md

 In the current status the module submits log messages and also generated reports to Loggly by adding an additional Monolog handler via DI.

-It is also implements uploading of php error log files using a cron job.
+It also implements uploading of php error log files using a cron job.

 To use it, a valid Loggly token/account is needed.